Coinbase Supported and Restricted Countries

 4.5 out of 5.0 by Datawallet.

-Coinbase is a trusted cryptocurrency exchange with over 110 million users in 100+ countries, offering features like staking and trading based on regional regulations.
+Coinbase is a trusted cryptocurrency exchange with over 66 million monthly users in 100+ countries, offering features like staking and trading based on regional regulations.

 Website